MEET THE SENIOR TEAM

 Vice President, Strategic Development and Member Services

-Ken Ebeling joined the Toy Industry Association in May 2013 as Vice President, Strategic Development and Member Services.
+Ken Ebeling joined The Toy Association in May 2013 as Vice President, Strategic Development and Member Services.

-In his role, Mr. Ebeling has overall responsibility for developing and executing strategies that will create and deliver enhanced value propositions to all TIA members.
-He leads engagement with members so that TIA can best meet the needs of each of the diverse constituencies that it serves.
+In his role, Mr. Ebeling has overall responsibility for developing and executing strategies that will create and deliver enhanced value propositions to all members.
+He leads engagement with members so that The Toy Association can best meet the needs of each of the diverse constituencies that it serves.

 Previously, Mr. Ebeling held the title of Senior Vice President of Membership Development for the Direct Marketing Association (DMA), where he worked for more than 20 years.
 Reporting to the President and CEO of DMA, Mr. Ebeling was responsible for acquisition, retention and servicing of members and prospective members, and oversaw multiple areas including business development, special interest councils, program management, and member communications management.
 Sales and development activities spearheaded by Mr. Ebeling generated 70% of DMA company revenues in fiscal year 2012.